HunterECampbell/Capstone-Project/Capstone/PokeGoCapstoneProjectReport.md

 To go above and beyond a visual estimate of rarity, rarity can be calculated and then plotted again.
 In this way, any *PokémonGo* user can have confidence between the difference of rare and common Pokémon.
 In this way, all of the information above can be applied on a more successful scale.

 A supervised approach was used to solve Pokémon rarity.
 To be specific, the K-means algorithm was used on the independent variable of Pokémon Id.
 This way, rarity could be clustered into a few different groups.
 Four groups were chosen: Very Common, Common, Rare, and Very Rare.
 So, four clusters were made.
+That is how K (which equals 4) was chosen.
 First, the data had to be set-up to be able to make these clusters.

 Here's the code for the set-up: